-Audit fees Proposed fee Final fee
+Audit fees Proposed fee £ Final fee £

 Council audit £64,666 TBC

 Total audit fees (excluding VAT) £64,666 TBC

-The proposed fee for the audit reconciles to Note 14 in the financial statements.
+The proposed fee for the audit reconciles to Note 14 in the financial statements..

-This fee excludes any work to assess the impact of the Kent Pension Fund triennial revaluation on the pensions disclosures in the financial statements.
-We estimate the additional fee associated with this work will be £6,000.
+This original proposed fee excludes our work to assess the impact of the Kent Pension Fund triennial revaluation on the pensions disclosures in the financial statements.
+The additional fee associated with this work will be £6000.